Brand Names: Vimovo

 What are the possible side effects of esomeprazole and naproxen (Vimovo)?

-- black, bloody, or tarry stools, coughing up blood or vomit that looks like coffee grounds;
+- bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems--loss of appetite, stomach pain (upper right side), dark urine, jaundice (yellowing of the skin or eyes);

-Less serious side effects may include:
+Common side effects may include:

-- constipation, diarrhea; or
+- stomach discomfort; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.